TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          It is used for a) HTML meta tag, b) HTTP header (unless disabled with .disableCharsetHeader) and c) xhtml prologues (if available).

-         If renderCharset and metaCharset are different, the output content is automatically converted to metaCharset before output and likewise are values posted back to the page converted from metaCharset to renderCharset for internal processing.
+         If metaCharset is not UTF-8, the output content is automatically converted to metaCharset before output and likewise are values posted back to the page converted from metaCharset to UTF-8 for internal processing.
 This conversion takes time of course so there is another good reason to use the same charset for both.

    Default
-         value of ".renderCharset"
+         utf-8